eet349/web-sprint-challenge-javascript-fundamentals/README.md

 2. Explain the difference between a callback and a higher order function.

-   - A higher order function in a function that receives a function as an argument.
+   - A higher order function is a function that receives a function(callback) as an argument.
 A callback is a function that is passed into a higher order function.

 3. What is closure?

    - When a function reaches outside it self to access a variable(or parameter).
+If a variable(or parameter) is not defined in lexical scope its being used JavaScript will keep checking the execution context one level up until it either finds it or gets to the global scope.
+If it gets to the global scope and that variable is still not found, then JS knows that the variable is not defined.

 4. Describe the four rules of the 'this' keyword.